GoogleCloudPlatform/gatekeeper-securitycenter/docs/tutorial.md

 ## Automating the setup

-To automate some of the steps in this tutorial, you can download and run a setup script that performs the following tasks:
+For future deployments, you can automate some of the steps in this tutorial by downloading and running a setup script that performs the following tasks:

 -   Creates the sources admin and findings editor Google service accounts.
 -   Grants the Cloud IAM role bindings to the Google service accounts.